livingbio/gpt-fn/README.md

 ## Getting Started

-To start using GPT-Fn in your project, import the library and call the desired AI function:
+To start using GPT-Fn in your project, import the library and call the desired function:

 ```python
 from gpt_fn.completion import chat_completion